janbroe/digibooky-team-C8H10N4O2/.assignment/README.md

 - Prioritization: Must-Have

 ### Story 11: Lending a book
-As a member I want to be able to borrow a book, so that I can allocate a book to myself for a certain duration.
+As a user I want to be able to borrow a book, so that I can allocate a book to myself for a certain duration.
-- The member's user identification number and the book's ISBN should be provided.
+- The user's user identification number and the book's ISBN should be provided.
 - A unique lending identification number and a due date should be registered, by default this date is `TODAY + 3 WEEKS`
 - A book can only be lent once at a time.
 - Prioritization: Must-Have

 ### Story 12: Return a book
-As a member I can return a book.
+As a user I can return a book.
 If the book return is late, show a corresponding message.
 - The unique lending identification number should be provided
 - If the book return is late, show a corresponding message.
 - Prioritization: Must-Have

 ### Story 13: Lent books
-As a Librarian I want to see all the books lent to a member, so I can keep track of how many books a member borrowed.
+As a Librarian I want to see all the books lent to a user, so I can keep track of how many books a user borrowed.
 - Prioritization: Must-Have

 ### Story 14: Overdue books